AaronAppel/QwerkE/Documentation/Old Notes.md

 This is currently being solved by force \#including "Engine_Defines.h", "Engine_Platform.h".

-How useful would a flie finder program be?
+How useful would a file finder program be?
 It would take something like "#include "file.h"" and replace it with "#include "../../Folder/file.h""
 Something to think about.
 It is nice to allow for file movement and auto